lsst-dm/dmtn-156/index.rst

 Plot :numref:`apdb-cass4-nb-time-select-fit-quorum.png` shows select timing for the first 180k visits when consistency level for reading was set to ``QUORUM``.
-Performance is significantly slower than for Scylla, and also slower than Cassandra performance with three replicas in Docker setup.
-Plot :numref:`apdb-cass4-nb-time-select-fit-one.png` shows timing for last 10k visits when reading consistency was set to ``ONE``.
-For this case performance is closer to what was seen with Scylla and earlier Docker test, but in both those cases consistency was set to ``QUORUM``.
+Performance is significantly slower than for Scylla, and also slower than Cassandra performance with three replicas in the Docker setup.
+Plot :numref:`apdb-cass4-nb-time-select-fit-one.png` shows timing for the last 10k visits when reading consistency was set to ``ONE``.
+For this case performance was closer to what was seen with Scylla and the earlier Docker test, but in both those cases consistency was set to ``QUORUM``.

-It is not clear why Cassandra performance differs so much between Docker setup with 14 nodes (which is sub-optimal) and 3-node configuration.
-We tried to monitor query tracing information provided by Cassandra and there seem to be an indication that query execution on master02 takes longer than on two other hosts, though exact numbers are hard to interpret due to large number of concurrent clients.
-There is also some indication that replica repair mechanism may be responsible for some of this effect, that can be investigated further.
+It is not clear why Cassandra performance differs so much between a Docker setup with 14 nodes (which is sub-optimal) and a 3-node configuration.
+We tried to monitor query tracing information provided by Cassandra, and there seemed to be an indication that query execution on master02 was taking longer than on the two other hosts, though exact numbers are hard to interpret due to the large number of concurrent clients.
+There was also some indication that the replica repair mechanism may be responsible for some of this effect; this can be investigated further.

 .. figure:: /_static/apdb-cass4-nb-time-select-fit-quorum.png